zixindh/yt/README.md

 ## 📖 How to Use

+### Using the Deployed App
+1. **Open the app**: Visit [https://youtuberead.streamlit.app/](https://youtuberead.streamlit.app/)
+2. **Paste YouTube URL**: Copy and paste any YouTube video URL into the input field
+3. **Click Summarize**: Press the "Summarize" button
+4. **Get Results**: View the AI-generated summary with speaker identification

+### Using Locally (Advanced)
-1. **Paste URL**: Copy and paste any YouTube video URL into the input field
+1. **Paste YouTube URL**: Copy and paste any YouTube video URL into the input field
-2. **Click Summarize**: Press the "🚀 Summarize Video" button
+2. **Click Summarize**: Press the "Summarize" button
-3. **Wait for Processing**: Watch the progress bar as the app:
+3. **Automatic Processing**: Watch the progress bar as the app:
-   - Downloads the video audio
+   - Uses Apify to extract the video transcript, title, and channel name
-   - Transcribes it using Whisper
+   - Processes the transcript content for analysis
-   - Generates a summary using Qwen
+   - Generates a summary using Qwen Coder with speaker identification
-4. **View Results**: Read the AI-generated summary and optionally view the full transcript
+4. **View Results**: Read the AI-generated summary with identified speakers and optionally view the full transcript

 ## 🛠️ Technical Details

 ### Architecture

 - **Frontend**: Streamlit for responsive web UI
-- **Video Download**: yt-dlp (modern replacement for youtube-dl)
-- **Transcription**: OpenAI Whisper model
+- **Transcript Extraction**: Apify for automatic YouTube transcript and metadata retrieval
-- **Summarization**: Qwen Coder CLI assistant with contextual prompts
+- **AI Summarization**: Qwen Coder CLI assistant with speaker identification
-- **Audio Processing**: FFmpeg for format conversion
+- **Data Processing**: Direct text processing with channel and video context

 ### Tools Used

-- **Whisper Base**: Fast and accurate speech recognition
+- **Apify**: Cloud-based web scraping and data extraction service
-- **Qwen Coder CLI**: Free coding assistant for text summarization
+- **Qwen Coder CLI**: Free coding assistant for intelligent text summarization

 ### File Structure